zmois/Volcanic-SO2-emission/README.md

  - pip3 install geopandas

 ## Running Jupyter Notebook
-From the navigator's home click on the "Launch" button under Jupyter tab.
-This will open jupyter on a browser.
+1. From the navigator's home click on the "Launch" button under Jupyter tab or Jupyter Lab.
-Go in a working directory (choose the folder name or create a new one) and copy in there the jupyter notebook code examples (.ipynb files plus the input data file when needed).
-Or
-launch Jupyter Notebook in the terminal with `jupyter notebook` command
+Or launch Jupyter Notebook in the terminal with `jupyter notebook` command.
+This will open Jupyter on a browser.
+2. Go into working directory, open the ipynb file and run all cells.